nachodll/GBV_EQ_DB/docs/Tables/demografia/tasa_divorcialidad_edad_sexo.md

-# demografia.tasa_divorcialidad
+# demografia.tasa_divorcialidad_edad_sexo

 Divorce rate in Spain, disaggregated by province, sex, age group and year.
 The results for the 2005-2010 period only take into account divorces of marriages between people of different sexes.
-Age groups categories are slightly different for periods 2005-2010 and 2010-2023.
+Age group categories vary slightly between the 2005-2010 and 2010-2023 periods.
+Unlike the crude divorce rates published separately for provinces and autonomous communities, this indicator is not a crude rate but a specific rate by age group and sex.

 - **Time period**: 2005-2023, annually (only heterosexual marriages for the 2005-2010 period)
 - **Regional breakdown**: provincias